Suzanna-Linn/slua/docs/beta.md

 There is no way to get all the functions in the timers.
 There is no equivalent to llevents.listeners().

-These are the minimal to rewrite our scripts:
+These are the minimal changes to rewrite our scripts:
 <table><tr><td>
 <pre class="language-sluab"><code class="language-sluab">-- SLua Beta